kennycason/waverse/README.md

 ## How DNA Crossover Works

-Each chunk has a pool of plant and animal DNA templates.
+Each chunk has pools of DNA templates for terrain colors, plants, animals, and sky.
 When a new chunk generates:

 1. It looks at what DNA exists in neighboring chunks
 2. It picks parents from those neighbors
 3. It creates offspring via crossover (blending traits) and mutation (random changes)
-4. The offspring become the species for the new chunk
+4. The offspring become the parameters for the new chunk

-This means if you walk in one direction, you'll see gradual shifts in the flora and fauna.
+Terrain colors mutate slowly (15% chance per chunk).
+Sky parameters mutate very slowly (5% chance).
+This means if you walk in one direction, you'll see gradual shifts in everything - flora, fauna, colors, even the sun.
 Walk far enough and the world looks completely different.

 ## Project Structure